Class community building is important throughout the whole school year, but it is arguably most important at the very start of it.

 This has always been one of my favorite things to start implementing at the beginning of the year, and then continuing as the weeks go on!

-Spotlighting individual students on a weekly basis helps to consistently build community throughout the whole school year.
+Spotlighting individual students on a weekly basis helps to consistently build class community throughout the whole school year.
 Having a “Star of the Week” helps students continue to get to know each of their classmates better.
 It also helps build student self-esteem and feelings of inclusivity among their peers.

 I’ve shared all kinds of Star of the Week ideas in another blog post.
 But one particular thing that kids love most is to have the class make a compliment book.